 Too many rock songs have had tough-guy, high-sex-drive speakers.
 Next to none give identity to LGBTQ+ folk.
 “Lola” denies the former and embraces the latter.

-The speakers’ admittances are said with such honesty, — I can picture the speaker rubbing his hand on the back of his neck — it humanizes the situation and challenges the listener.
+The speakers’ admittances are said with such honesty, — I can picture the speaker rubbing his hand on the back of his neck while saying them — it humanizes the situation and challenges the listener.